alexisalmeida99/Ebb-and-Flow/README.md

 **Features**
 Physiological Signal Monitoring: Measures heart rate, skin temperature, and GSR in real time.
 Machine Learning Prediction: Utilizes a Random Forest Classifier to predict anxiety with an accuracy of 97.85%.
-Live Data Visualization: Displays real-time predictions on a user-friendly Streamlit dashboard.
+Live Data Visualization: Displays real-time predictions on a user-friendly   dashboard.
 Local Data Storage: Ensures data privacy by storing all information locally and clearing the database after the session ends.

 **System Architecture**